wp-plugins/page-scroll-to-id/readme.txt

 = Requirements =

-Page scroll to id requires WordPress version **3.1** or higher and jQuery version **1.6.0** or higher (jQuery 1.6.1 was included in WordPress 3.2).
-For older installations use plugin version 1.2.0 or implement it in your theme manually.
+Page scroll to id requires WordPress version **3.3** or higher and jQuery version **1.6.0** or higher.
+For older installations implement it in your theme manually.

 = Quick usage =